 Dividing students into two four- to seven-member teams works well.
 One team conducts the beach profile and the other measures the processes and the shoreline.
-Each team finishes at about the same time, although for short profiles, the profiling team may finish early.
-In this case, an extra task can be assigned to the profiling team.
+Extra tasks can be assigned to the team that finishes first.
 It is important to assign each student a job to keep him or her focused and interested.
 Time for a little fun should also be allowed.
 People normally think of the beach as a place of recreation, and participation in this project should not change that.
 In fact, it is hoped that program participants will enjoy going to the beach even more because of their newly acquired knowledge and observation skills.

 The method of breaking students into teams and collecting data works well for Advanced Placement students at Ball, Port Aransas, and Port Isabel High Schools.
 Adding middle school students to the program has changed our approach to working with students, but only slightly.
 For example, the Bay City region schools, which collect data on Matagorda Peninsula, collect data from only one monitoring site.
 Because of the distance from the schools to the beach (~45 minutes to 1 hour each way), time will not allow data collection from multiple sites.
-Also, Van Vleck is involved in another scientific study along Matagorda Peninsula.
-About 10 students from this school actively collect data for the Coastal Monitoring Program.
 At Tidehaven Middle School, the Spanish Science Club usually conducts its field trips on Saturday mornings because the group from Tidehaven is a club and it is harder for the members to receive permission to leave school during regular hours.
 Instead of breaking into groups to collect the data, we attempt to keep the students active by constantly rotating them through the different positions.
 The last student to conduct a measurement teaches the next student.

 The day of the field trip, students meet in the teacher's classroom to organize equipment and gather additional materials that they may need for the day (coolers with ice and water, lunches, etc.).
 Throughout the day, data and samples are collected from one to three locations, with sufficient time allotted for lunch and breaks.
 On some trips there is time for additional scientific inquiry.
 Port Isabel students visit the Laguna Madre Nature Trail on South Padre Island or use a seine net in Laguna Madre.
 Ball High School students observe the wetlands at Galveston Island State Park, as well as use different types of nets (seine, cast nets, etc.) to observe shrimp, crabs, and small fish that live in the waters at the edge of the wetlands.
-Port Aransas High School students visit the University of Texas Fisheries and Mariculture Laboratory.
-All trips allow ample time for careful data collection and ensuring that the students are back at school about 1 hour before the end of the day.
-During this hour, equipment and samples are stored, and data are filed or transferred to the computer.
+Port Aransas High School students visit the University of Texas Fisheries and Mariculture Laboratory or the Marine Science Institute.
+All trips allow ample time for careful data collection, while ensuring that the students are back at school about 1 hour before the end of the day.
+During this hour, equipment is stored and data are filed or transferred to the computer.
 Following are details on the activities at each school.